Our school leads education and research in secure, people-friendly technologies that benefit our increasingly connected and data-rich world.

 Our research

-In an increasingly complex and fast moving world, the School of Computer Science conducts fundamental and applied research into helping people with differing abilities interact effectively with data, keeping data secure, transferring and storing data efficiently, and analysing data to produce new insights.
+In an increasingly complex and fast-moving world, the School of Computer Science conducts fundamental and applied research into helping people with differing abilities interact effectively with data, keeping data secure, transferring and storing data efficiently, and analysing data to produce new insights.

-Our major research partners include:
+Our primary research partners include:

-- the Cyber Security Cooperative Research Centre
+- Cyber Security Cooperative Research Centre

-- the Centre for Data Science
+- Centre for Data Science

 - Games Research and Interaction Design Lab